Disposal guide

 Where can I recycle electronics for free?

 Best Buy accepts most electronics (laptops, phones, monitors up to 50", small appliances) free at every store.
 Staples accepts small electronics.
 County e-waste sites are usually free.
-Apple / Samsung / Dell / HP run free manufacturer take-back for their branded devices.
+Apple, Samsung, Dell, and HP run free manufacturer take-back for their branded devices.

 Should I wipe my computer before recycling?

 Yes.
 Most certified recyclers (e-Stewards, R2) will wipe drives as part of intake, but you should still factory-reset or run DBAN for sensitive data.
-Don't rely on the recycler — wipe it yourself first.
+Do not rely on the recycler.
+Wipe it yourself first.

 Is electronics recycling required by law?